Seeking Justice through Advocacy and Community Organizing

 Empowerment through Education

-The Connecticut Women’s and Education Legal Fund advances women’s rights through policy advocacy, research and legal education.
-The organization provides hundreds of New Haven area individuals with free legal information on a variety of issues including to custody, immigration and domestic violence.
+The Connecticut Women's and Education Legal Fund advances women's rights through policy advocacy, research, and legal education.
+The organization provides hundreds of New Haven area individuals with free legal information on a variety of issues including custody, immigration, and domestic violence.

 "These cases can be extremely confusing and stressful," says Executive Director Kate Farrar.
 "Our volunteers and staff are making sure the women we serve are aware of their rights."

 Women who need legal representation are referred by CWEALF to a network of attorneys who provide pro-bono services or adjust their fees based on the income of the client.
 CWEALF also provides bilingual services in the offices of Junta for Progressive Action.

 Organizations providing services in the social justice space that have received grants include:Center for Children's Advocacy – to support the development of a policy agenda of systemic reforms to improve re-entry services and remove barriers to successful re-entry and advocacy for 18-21-year-olds, and advocacy for the implementation of these systemic reforms.